Opinion | Democracy is on trial in Hong Kong — and China is fixing the verdict

-To be clear, there was nothing illicit about the primary election when it was held last July.
+To be clear, there was nothing illicit about the primary election when it was held in July.
 The purpose was to choose candidates for local legislative elections that had been scheduled for September under Hong Kong’s limited democracy.
 But authorities, fearing the opposition would win a majority, called off the election.
-Now the attempt by the opposition to increase its strength by winning votes is being cast as a criminal offense.
+Now, the attempt by the opposition to increase its strength by winning votes is being cast as a criminal offense.

 The Chinese regime of Xi Jinping is meanwhile moving to ensure that Hong Kong’s democrats never have the chance to practice democracy again.
 At a meeting of the National People’s Congress in Beijing, authorities have introduced legislation that, a senior official said, would close the “clear loopholes and deficiencies” that had allowed opposition figures to be elected to the legislature and other bodies in the past.
 In the future, all candidates will be screened by a Beijing-controlled committee that will ban anyone deemed to be “anti-China.”